badlydrawnrob/elm-playground/frontend-masters/introduction-to-elm/README.md

 An [Introduction to Elm](https://frontendmasters.com/courses/intro-elm/), v2.
 It's a little pricy to join Frontend Masters ($39 per month), but you can do this in a month.
 For students, there's [a good deal](https://frontendmasters.com/welcome/github-student-developers/) at time of writing.

+You can find the repository and tutorial files [here](https://github.com/rtfeldman/elm-0.19-workshop).

 ## My goals

 > ⭐ To not waste too much of your life in the process, that's the goal.